 - Astro City on Atlantic Blvd. is a well-equipped playground just across the street from Higgs Beach.
 It is a popular stop for families on their way to and from the beach.

 - Bayview Park at Truman Ave. and Eisenhower St. offers a fully-equipped playground, basketball court, bathrooms and tennis courts.
-Los of family friendly community events also take place here.
+Lots of family friendly community events also take place here.

 - Mallory Square on Front Street is a waterfront site and home to the island’s nightly Sunset Celebration.
 Your children will really enjoy watching the licensed street performers, sampling food from the vendors, and shopping around for cool finds peddled by local artisans.

 - White Street Pier is a pedestrian pier that extends out over the Atlantic Ocean.
 This is a great place to take a relaxing walk while enjoying the beautiful surroundings.
 You may even spot some cool fish at the end of the pier!